 1. Go slow to go fast

-This is very counter intuitive, but a significant purchase like a fleet maintenance system cannot be rushed.
+This is very counter intuitive, but a significant investment such a fleet maintenance software purchase cannot be rushed.
 Instead, plan to take as much time as needed to locate the best fit for your organization.
 Consider options such as on-premise versus cloud-based software deployments.
 Take into account how many employees will be utilizing the software on a regular basis.
 Determine what software modules are most important, and make sure to involve staff in the decision-making process.

 If the fleet software implementation is successful and all goes well for your implementation and your company, there will be growth in the future.
 Any fleet maintenance software you consider must have the ability to scale up, including expansion to new sites and even new countries.
 Failure to consider this might result in your organization “outgrowing” the software in a few years.

 3. Get management buy-in at key junctures